City Scape

 • Struggling with systems that are a challenge to set up?

-• Is there a delay with having getting full and accurate data put in the system after a capital project is completed and transferred to operations and maintenance?
+• Is there a delay in getting full and accurate data put in the system after a capital project is completed and transferred to operations and maintenance?

 • Struggling to get Work Orders set up because your inventory is incomplete or not accurate?

-PEMAC Asset Management Association, in partnership with Toronto Metropolitan University (TMU), and a group of dedicated volunteer subject matter experienced practitioners, have come together to develop a brand new course that will support municipalities as they leverage their asset master data and information, to improve their maintenance management programs and operational readiness.
+PEMAC Asset Management Association, in partnership with Toronto Metropolitan University (TMU), and a group of dedicated volunteer subject matter experienced practitioners, have developed Leveraging Asset Master Data and Information, a 6 week, live online course that will support municipalities as they leverage their asset master data and information, to improve their maintenance management programs and operational readiness.

-Participants will learn about the opportunity to shift the current methods of master data collection and set-up and to help lead a change within your municipality.
-The suggested approach is intended to save your municipality money, improve service delivery and reduce risk over the lifecycle of infrastructure, assets and equipment.
+The applied learning will save your municipality money, improve service delivery and reduce risk over the lifecycle of infrastructure, assets and equipment.

 To qualify for entry into this special municipal course and the funding available through FCM, applicants must be: